 Doctors highly recommend the use of compression stockings for the prevention of blood clots and DVT if you fall into one of the above categories.

 Blood clots are caused by the pooling of excess blood, which often occurs in the legs.
 Compression stockings work to pressurize the cardiovascular system in your legs; the increased pressurization causes your arteries to work less hard to pump blood from your heart to its destination, and more notably causes your veins to be able to return blood to your heart more effectively, which increases blood flow and decreases the pooling of excess blood, leading to drastically decreased risk for blood clots / DVT.

-The bottom line is that you can wear compression stockings from the time you wake up in the morning until the time you prepare to lay down to go to sleep at night, but you should take them off while asleep.
+The bottom line is that you can wear thigh high compression socks from the time you wake up in the morning until the time you prepare to lay down to go to sleep at night, but you should take them off while asleep.
 All-day wear will give you the most relief from pain and swelling and will provide the maximum benefit to blood flow.

 If you are struggling from pain and/or swelling in your legs, the best thing to do is to put the compression stockings on right away after you wake up--before you start walking around.
 This can help prevent swelling in your legs before it even begins.
 Of course, be sure to remove them when showering, bathing or swimming.
-These affordable compression stockings are available right here from Physix Gear, the highest-rated non-prescription compression stockings you will find!
+These affordable compression stockings are available right here from Physix Gear, the highest-rated non-prescription best compression socks for women, men and nurses you will find!

 You will be surprised how affordable they are and how great your legs feel when you wear them.
 Take the first step towards better cardiovascular health today!